Want to buy bitcoin without getting ripped off?

 - Bitstamp seems well-recommended in /r/BitcoinUK threads.

-- Only need to verify identity through two companies (Revolut and Bitstamp).
+- You only need to verify identity through two companies (Revolut and Bitstamp).

 - Transferring EUR to a cryptocurrency exchange can take up to 48 hours (but usually less).